cvmiculas/abqTCphd/README.md

-# abqTCphd is an Abaqus RSG plug-in
+# abqTCphd: an Abaqus RSG plug-in for effortless creation of tubular columns with socket faces

 ## Intro
 Welcome to the abqTCphd plug-in repository!
 This plug-in was designed to facilitate the analysis and behavior study of a tubular column with rounded corners and socket faces in the beam-to-column joint region.
 Specifically, to evaluate the innovative plug-and-play beam-to-column joint's system developed within the INNO3DJOINTS project, supported by the Research Fund for Coal and Steel under grant agreement No. 749959: "Innovative 3D joints for robust and economical hybrid tubular construction".